VPAC/seqpar/sequentialandparallelprogramming.md

 !$omp end sections
 ```

-As an example - elaborating even further on the apparently very adaptable `hello world` program - the following makes use of loop and section work constructs to provide `hello world` a hundred times in three languages.
+As an example, the following makes use of loop and section work constructs to provide the threadID specified specified in three languages (`hello3versomp.c`, `hello3versomp.f90`).

 ```
 #include <stdio.h>